-This resin-derived oil incites an immediate reaction such as a grimace of confusion or a suppressed giggle.
+This resin-derived oil may incite a grimace of confusion or a suppressed giggle.
 Most of those who encounter it for the first time either reach for the bottle to spray it again or run the other way.
 GALBANUM leaves no one indifferent.

 GALBANUM starts out as a gum.
 Sometimes the gum is extracted with solvents such as hexane (very pure gasoline) to make a resin which can then be dissolved in alcohol to create an absolute.
 Most of the time, however, galbanum gum is distilled into an essential oil.
 Like the other aromas in this collection, it is rarely encountered on its own, but enters into many perfume blends.
 Here it is offered up as it is, in its purest form, unmasked.